This statement applies to

 How accessible this website is

-We know some parts of this website aren't fully accessible as:
+We know some parts of this website aren't fully accessible.
+For example:

-- some of our documents aren't fully accessible to screen readers
+- some of our documents aren't fully accessible, including not being structured to work with screen readers

 - we still need to replace the captions on some of our YouTube videos